hmchen47/DataScience/ML/MLNN-Hinton/16-DeepNN.md

 ### Lecture Notes

++ Approaches to recognizing objects
+  + deep convolutional neural network
+  + parts based approach
+  + existing features used for computer vision to
+    + extract from images
+    + make histograms
+    + use a lot of hand enginerring

 + Disadvantages of convolutional neural networks
+  + pulling the activities of a bunch of replicated feature detectors $\to$ losing the position of the feature detector
   + pooling
     + losing the precise spatial relationship btw higher-level parts such as a nose and a mouth
     + precise spatial relationships required for identity recognition
     + partial solution: overlapping the pools
+      + feature occurring in several pools
+      + retaining more information about its position
-  + only translation
+  + only translations to replicated features detectors
-    + unable to extrapolate their understanding of geometric relationships to radically new viewpoints
+    + unable to extrapolate their understanding of geometric relationships to radically new viewpoints, such as different orientations or scales
     + human good at extrapolation
     + seeing new shape $\to$ recognizing it from a different viewpoint
+  + approach w/ convolutional neural networks
+    + training viewpoints on transformed data
+    + huge training sets w/ orientations, scales and lighting $\to$ coping w/ the variations
+    + clumsy way to dealing w/ variantions

 + The hierarchical coordinate frame approach
   + a group of neurons to represent the conjunction of
     + the shape of a feature
+      + neurons telling features of objects, such as noise and mouth
     + the pose relative to the retina
       + the relationship btw the coordinate frame of the retina
       + the intrinsic coordinate frame of the feature
+      + should embed a coordinate frame within it
   + recognizing larger features by using the consistency of the poses of their parts
+    + representation of the pose of parts of objects relative to retina
+    + easier to use relationships btw parts and recognize larger objects
+    + using the posees of the parts as a cue for recognizing a larger shape
+  + example: nose and mouth
+    + left diagram:
+      + nose and mouth w/ the right spatial relationship to one another
+      + using mouth or nose to predict the pose of whole face $\to$ similar prediction
+    + right diagram:
+      + nose and mouth w/ wrong spatial relationship
+      + making prediction separately about the pose of the whole face $\to$ not agreed

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="https://tinyurl.com/u3whuvf" ismap target="_blank">